jblotus/explosivewebsprogramming/source/_posts/2010-12-12-issue-tracking-with-lighthouseapp.md

 </div>

 <p style="text-align: left;">
   Each ticket also has a line for &#8220;<strong>Tags</strong>&#8220;.
 Tags are something that need to be fairly consistent throughout your project and I will tell you why when we create ticket bins to categorize our tickets.
 Two tags that are very important are &#8220;<strong>defect</strong>&#8221; and &#8220;<strong>enhancement</strong>&#8220;.
 I tend to categorize every ticket into one of those two categories.
-Most bugs are defects and most features that don&#8217;t exist or need to be improved are called <strong>enhancements</strong>.
+Most bugs are defects and most features that don't exist or need to be improved are called <strong>enhancements</strong>.
 Since the ticket in question relates to email not working, we can assume the it is a &#8220;<strong>defect</strong>&#8220;.
 We can always change this later to &#8220;<strong>enhancement</strong>&#8221; if it turns out that email functionality was never implemented in the first place.
-I also added the tag <strong>&#8220;email</strong>&#8220;, but I don&#8217;t want to go tag crazy so two tags should be fine in most cases.
+I also added the tag <strong>&#8220;email</strong>&#8220;, but I don't want to go tag crazy so two tags should be fine in most cases.
 </p>

 <div id="attachment_133" style="width: 560px" class="wp-caption aligncenter">